craig-martinson/kubernetes-sample01/README.md

 ## Create Docker Image

-Using your favorite editor create a multi-stage Dokcerfile named *Dockerfile* with the following code:
+Using your favorite editor create a multi-stage Dockerfile named *Dockerfile* with the following code:

 ``` Dockerfile
 FROM golang:alpine as builder